mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 a challenging environment that requires reasonably high technology to survive.
-When the flow of interstellar trade abruptly came to a halt, many of the world’s thousands of undersea arcologies floundered and died.
+When the flow of interstellar trade abruptly came to a halt, many of the world's thousands of undersea arcologies floundered and died.
 Small groups of cities and in many cases individual arcologies became isolated city states.
 Radio contact was retained and used by oceangoing